-A 10 per cent increase or decrease in the Australian dollar would increase or decrease OCI by \$57 million.
-A 10 per cent increase or decrease in the U.S. dollar would have a minimal impact on OCI.
+A 10 per cent increase or decrease in foreign exchange rates would each increase or decrease OCI by the following:

+OCI

+U.S. dollar 2

+Australian dollar 48

 The sensitivity analysis is based on management's assessment that an average 10 per cent increase or decrease in this currency relative to the Canadian dollar is a reasonable potential change over the next year.
-This analysis has been determined based on the exposure to foreign exchange for financial instruments outstanding at December 31, 2016.
+This analysis has been determined based on the exposure to foreign exchange for financial instruments outstanding at December 31, 2017.